SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 2. You do not have to worry about providing details of fetch as headers etc.
 3. It works with axios and fetch without adding any additional code!
 4. And most important, if you would mess up your fetch request, the test will correctly fail.
 Because of that you can track broken code before you would deploy it to the production.

+If you are interested in going deep into the msw, check their [documentation](https://mswjs.io/docs/)!

+##### THE END

+Thank you for reading!
+You can find codebase to our examples [here](https://github.com/SkowyrnyMG/mock-fn-vs-msw/tree/msw-testing).